anilskalyane/ELK-on-docker/README.md

 the JVM Heap Size.

-The startup scripts for Elasticsearch and Logstash can append extra JVM options from the value of an environment variable, allowing the user to adjust the amount of memory that can be used by each component:
+The startup scripts for Elasticsearch and Logstash can append extra JVM options from the value of an environment variable, allowing the user to adjust the amount of memory that each component can use:

 | Service       | Environment variable |
 |---------------|----------------------|
 | Elasticsearch | ES_JAVA_OPTS         |
 | Logstash      | LS_JAVA_OPTS         |

-To accomodate environments where memory is scarce (Docker for Mac has only 2 GB available by default), the Heap Size allocation is capped by default to 256MB per service in the `docker-compose.yml` file.
+To accommodate environments where memory is scarce (Docker for Mac has only 2 GB available by default), the Heap Size allocation is capped by default to 256MB per service in the `docker-compose.yml` file.
 If you want to override the default JVM configuration, edit the matching environment variable(s) in the `docker-compose.yml` file.